Disclosure: Written evidence

 The Justice Select Committee opened an inquiry into the disclosure of evidence in criminal cases on the 22nd of February 2018, following the high profile collapse of a number of rape cases due to egregious disclosure failings earlier this year.

-The Centre obtained documents, from HM Crown Prosecution Service Inspectorate (HMCPSI) under the Freedom of Information Act that revealed the full extent of the disclosure crisis.
+APPEAL obtained documents from HM Crown Prosecution Service Inspectorate (HMCPSI) under the Freedom of Information Act that revealed the full extent of the disclosure crisis.
 You can read more about that here.

 These submissions were made in conjunction with the Cardiff Law School Innocence Project.